anyars-encarta/use_state/README.md

 # React + Vite

 This project aims at teaching useState to beginners.
-It is beginner friendly and requires basic knowledge of JavaScript and or TypeScript.
+It is beginner friendly and requires basic knowledge of JavaScript and or.

 ## Expanding the ESLint configuration